- Date: -

 The talks will end with a joint Q&A session.

-This Black History Month, Leeds University Union are exploring a whole host of ‘Black &’ identities, check out the full list of events here.
+This Black History Month, Leeds University Union are exploring a whole host of ‘Black &’ identities, see the full list of events on the LUU events page.
 Some highlights include:

 Farmers’ Market: Black History Month